Rules of the Competition

 Article 2: Application deadline

-The application deadline is 10 February 2014.
-Application forms are available through the websites of the European Charlemagne Youth Prize (www.charlemagneyouthprize.eu) and the national Information Offices of the European Parliament.
+The application deadline is 2 February 2015.
+Application forms are available through the website of the European Charlemagne Youth Prize (www.charlemagneyouthprize.eu).

 Article 3: Participation requirements